Danielle Bux: Personal life

 Bux has a daughter from a previous relationship when she was 22.
 She married Gary Lineker on 2 September 2009, in Ravello, Italy.
-They went on to win £30,000 for charity on ITV's gameshow Mr and Mrs. On 13 January 2016, Lineker and Bux announced they were divorcing, after six years of marriage, the reason given being Lineker not wanting more children.
+They went on to win £30,000 for charity on ITV's gameshow Mr and Mrs. On 13 January 2016, Lineker and Bux announced they were divorcing after six years of marriage, the reason given being Lineker not wanting more children.

 Bux started a relationship with American entertainment lawyer Nate Greenwald in 2016 and they had a daughter in 2017.
 They married at a private ceremony at his parents' house in November 2019 on Nantucket Island, Massachusetts.

 Bux is a patron of the Nicholls Spinal Injury Foundation.
-She was inspired to fundraise for the charity after her half-brother sustained a life-altering spinal injury from a fall at the age of 22.
+She began fundraising for the charity after her half-brother sustained a life-altering spinal injury from a fall at the age of 22.